Nonparametric inference for fractional diffusion: Introduction

 Almost all the existing articles relate to the parametric case when one consider the model

 with $\theta$ is the unknown parameter.
 Let us briefly review the works that have been already done.
-When the drift is linear, $X$ is the fractional Ornstein-Uhlenbeck process and the estimation of $\theta$ has attracted a lot of attention.
+When the drift is linear, $X$ is the fractional Ornstein--Uhlenbeck process and the estimation of~$\theta$ has attracted a lot of attention.
 This problem has been first tackled by \cite{kl} using a maximum likelihood procedure.
-Some least quare estimates are proposed in \cite{hn-stat,beo}.
+Some least square estimates are proposed in \cite{hn-stat,beo}.
 See also \cite{rao} for other methods.
 When $b$ is not necessary linear, the pioneering work is \cite{tv} (see also the extended electronic version \cite{tv-hal}).
-The maximum likelihood estimaror of $\theta$ is studied both with continuous and discrete observations.
+In this paper, the maximum likelihood estimator of~$\theta$ is studied both with continuous and discrete observations.
+One may also refer to \cite{bishwal}, Chapter 6 and \cite{mishura}, Chapter~6.
 A moment matching estimation is done in \cite{pl} and let us finally mention that a general discrete data maximum likelihood is proposed in \cite{ct} and a least square method is studied in \cite{nt} for the parametric estimation problem for model described by the equation \eqref{model2}.

-To our knowledge, there is only one paper dealing with non parametric estimation.
+To our knowledge, there is only one paper dealing with non-parametric estimation.
 In \cite{mp}, the authors consider the model